rohanv32/InboxZingReact/README.md

 ---

-## 🐞 Error Handling

-- **Issue**: "App does not load or shows a blank screen."
-  - **Solution**: Ensure that the backend server is running and accessible at the correct endpoint.

----

 ## 📝 Design Decisions

 - **React Components**: Each React component is modular and reusable, representing distinct UI parts (e.g., news card, preferences, authentication).
 This structure simplifies maintenance and scaling.